fedezimm/TP-IA-KNN/README.md

    ```
    git clone https://github.com/fedezimm/TP-IA-KNN.git
    ```
-3. Execute the following command and make sure that you are in the root folder of the repository
+3. Execute the following command and make sure that you are in the <b>root folder</b> of the repository
    >
    ```
    cd TP-IA-KNN